 I use this service and to encourage replies, I scale answers.
 This would take the least amount of time and would almost always guarantee feedback.
 But if you want to ask visitors (who have not yet converted) to take this survey, then the best way to do that is to drive them to a survey page and offer incentives before and after the completion of the survey.
 In this case, ask open-ended questions instead of scale answers.

 Olark provides live chat support to customers who, under any circumstances, may not be able to call you.
 By offering live chat services through Olark, your customers can tell which pages they’re having trouble with.
 They can also learn more about your products and services.
-More importantly, it will be sort of a live testing that will empower you with the right words or counter-objectives that will persuade visitors to take action immediately.
+More importantly, it will be sort of a live test that will empower you with the right words or counter-objectives that will persuade visitors to take action immediately.

 Qualaroo allows you to add smart surveys to your website.
 By adding this feature, you can choose what type of responses you want and who will participate in the survey.
-You have the option of having responses delivered to your inbox or setting up your surveys to include only a few carefully-chosen questions.
+You have the option of having responses delivered to your inbox or setting up your surveys to include only a few carefully chosen questions.

 Qualaroo is very easy to use.
 As soon as the code has been added to your site, you can immediately launch it and create surveys from your control panel.
 You don’t need a degree in IT to make this piece of software work.

 Visitors like the feeling of being allowed to leave feedback.
 It empowers them to know that you value their opinion about your site.
 Use Kampyle to create a little button that’s at the edge of your webpage.
-Such button, when clicked, would take your visitor to a pop-up survey.
+Such a button, when clicked, would take your visitor to a pop-up survey.

-When integrated to your website, you can access all feedback left through an interface.
+When integrated into your website, you can access all feedback left through an interface.
 If there’s an email left with the message, then an email can be sent to the visitor informing him/her that a response has been left for him/her.

 This way, there’s a “personal” level of interaction.
 Over time, this might help double your conversions.